au-research/hesanda-metadata-profile/docs/source/guidance/index.rst

 * We encourage providing as specific a date as possible (i.e. to the day).
 Where day is not provided, HDA will presume the first day of the month for from date and - where a range is provided - the last day of the month for to date.
 Where month is not provided, HDA will presume the first month of the year for from date and - where a range is provided - the last month of the year for to date.
 * You are encouraged to follow all DataCite Metadata Schema advice relevant to embargo datasets.
 For example, the use of Date/s of type “Submitted” and or “Accepted”, where relevant.
 HDA will display these dates, but no behaviour beyond display will be driven by any metadata other than Date of type “Available”.

 2. In `DataCite 16 Rights <https://datacite-metadata-schema.readthedocs.io/en/4.6/properties/rights/>`_ , provide a free-text explanation as to why the dataset is under embargo, whether pre-embargo sharing might be considered, and under what circumstances.
-Please see the table below for guidance.

 **Strongly recommended**